gonative-cc/relayer/bitcoinspv/README.md

 ## Relayer Flow

-Following diagram explains how the bitcoin-SPV relayer interacts with `BitcoinNode` and `LightClient` and how data flows from Bitcoin node to Lightclient through the SPV relayer.
+Following diagram explains how the bitcoin-SPV relayer interacts with `BitcoinNode` and `LightClient` and how data flows from Bitcoin node to Light Client through the SPV relayer.

 ### Connecting